singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

 COVID -19 has presented us with multiple opportunities to explore the technology arena, especially to **continue education**.<br> Being in a state of indefinite lock down and social distancing to be maintained, **we cannot reach our educational institutions**.
 Hence, we have to take steps to **ensure** that the **education reaches all**, because
 **“Education is the passport to the future, for tomorrow belongs to those who prepare for today”**.
 Be it professional or personal, **online mode of learning is now an inevitable part of our lifestyle**.
 We all explore a pleothera of online portals. <br>

-**Why?**<br>
-Most of the courses and educational videos are provided in English and in selective international languages.
-Many people find it difficult to pursue courses to completion.
-It’s ok for some time.
-However, with a constant need to upgrade professional skills on various skill sets, people find it hard to continue with the courses or classes they sign up to. **With SAFE we break the language barriers**. <br>
+**Most of the courses and educational videos** are provided **in English and in selective international languages**.
+Many people find it **difficult to pursue courses to completion.** It’s ok for some time.
+However, with a constant need to upgrade professional skills on various skill sets, people find it **difficult to pursue courses to completion**.<br> **With SAFE we break the language barriers**. <br>
 **Safe Adaptable and Flexible Education, is a universal solution to solve the problems of many seeking education with an intent of inclusion.**<br>

 SAFE Application UI is both desktop and UI compatible.<br>User must browse and select a video file.<br>User must select the language in which the output is desired.
-<br>User submits the request.<br>Video is then played in the selected language with 80 to 90% accuracy.
+<br>User submits the request.<br>Video is then played in the selected language with 80 to 90% accuracy.<br>

 **How can technology help?**<br>